gendy1300/banquemisrtask/README.md

 ## About The Project

-The Currency Converter app convertes from 170 currency in real time and can access the currencies historical data 3 days.
+The Currency Converter app converts from 170 currencies in real time and can access the currency's historical data for the past three days.